-- III.
+III.
 "Apprentice electrician" shall mean any person who is engaged in learning and assisting in making electrical installations under the supervision of an "electrician."
-An "apprentice electrician" shall be exempt from the licensing requirements of sections 1 to 14, inclusive, during the period of his apprenticeship. - IV.
-"The board" shall be the electricians examining board appointed under the provisions of section 3. - Sec.
-3. Appointment of electricians examining board; vacancies; removal of members; compensation.
-An electricians examining board, hereinafter in sections 3 to 14, inclusive, called "the board" is hereby established and shall consist of an executive secretary, who shall be the insurance commissioner or a representative from the insurance department delegated by the insurance commissioner, and 4 other members, hereinafter called the appointive members, who shall be appointed by the governor with the advice and consent of the council.
+An "apprentice electrician" shall be exempt from the licensing requirements of sections 1 to 14, inclusive, during the period of his apprentice-ship.

+IV.
+"The board" shall be the electricians examining board appointed under the provisions of section 3. $(1953, c.
+307, \S 1.)$

+Sec.
+3. Appointment of electricians examining board; vacancies; removal of members; compensation.-An electricians examining board, as heretofore established and hereinafter in this chapter called "the board," shall consist of an executive secretary, who shall be the insurance commissioner or a representative from the insurance department delegated by the insurance commissioner, and 4 other members, hereinafter called the appointive members, who shall be appointed by the governor with the advice and consent of the council.
 Two of said appointive members shall be electricians who are active in the trade and who have had at least 5 years' experience as such electricians.
 The other 2 appointive members shall be persons who have had at least 10 years' experience in the electrical field as electricians, electrical inspectors or otherwise and who need not be active electricians at the time of appointment.
-Said appointive members shall be appointed for terms of 2 years, provided, however, that, of the first 4 members appointed, 2 shall be appointed for a term of 1 year each and 2 for terms of 2 years each.
-As the terms of said appointive members expire, new appointive members shall be appointed for terms of 2 years.
+Said appointive members shall be appointed for terms of 2 years as the terms of the present appointive members expire.
 Any vacancy in said board caused by death, resignation or removal of any member shall be filled by the appointment of a person qualified as aforesaid, to hold office during the unexpired term of the member whose place is thus filled.
-Any member of said board may be removed from office for cause, by the governor, with the advice and consent of the council.
-The members of the board shall each be allowed the sum of \$10 per day and their necessary traveling expenses for actual attendance upon any examination of candidates for license, and for any necessary hearings. - Sec.
-4. Employees.
-The board shall be empowered to appoint and remove such employees as it shall deem necessary and to fix their compensation within the limits of the funds provided by sections 1 to 14, inclusive.
+Any member of said board may be removed from office for cause, by the governor with the advice and consent of the council.
+The members of the board shall each be allowed the sum of \$10 per day and their necessary traveling expenses for actual attendance upon any examination of candidates for license, and for any necessarv hearings.
+(1953, c.
+307, § 1.)

 Sec.
-5. Meetings; rules and regulations.
-The electricians examining board shall hold regular meetings semiannually and shall hold additional meetings at such other times as they shall determine by their rules, or upon request of the appointive members of the board, or upon request of the executive secretary.
-Said board shall keep correct records of all its proceedings and shall be authorized to make such rules and regulations as it shall deem necessary for the holding of examinations and for carrying out the purpose of the provisions of sections 1 to 14, inclusive, and to provide for reciprocity of licensing with similar boards of other states which maintain standards at least equal to this state.
+4. Employees.-The board shall be empowered to appoint and remove such employees as it shall deem necessary, and to fix their compensation within the limits of the funds provided by sections 1 to 14, inclusive.
+(1953, c.
+307, § 1.)

 Sec.
+5. Meetings; rules and regulations.-The board shall hold regular meetings semiannually and shall hold additional meetings at such other times as they shall determine by their rules, or upon request of the appointive members of the board, or upon request of the executive secretary.
+Said board shall keep correct records of all its proceedings and shall be authorized to make such rules and regulations as it shall deem necessary for the holding of examinations and for carrying out the provisions of sections 1 to 14, inclusive, and to provide for reciprocity of licensing with similar boards of other states which maintain standards at least equal to this state.
+(1953, c.
+307, § 1.)

-6. Licensing of electricians.
+Sec.
+6. Licensing of electricians.-